Gender bias in medical diagnosis: Western cultural recognition of pain bias

+Consequences of bias

+A study from NIH regarding aversion to medical attention shows 33.3% of participants receiving "unfavorable evaluations", largely deriving from skepticism in physician care.
+Experience and historical misdiagnosis/misrepresentation in healthcare leads to apprehension towards medical care such as avoidance to medical attention for a prolonged period of time.
+Oftentimes this results in medical conditions worsening or going untreated, potentially leading to higher rates of mortality.
+This may exhibit itself as iatrophobia or an extreme fear of healthcare.
+Though primarily an Anxiety disorder, it derives from fear of malpractice or death, it affects 12% of adults and 19% of children.

 Psychological diagnosis

 There was an example of gender bias in the psychiatric field as well, Hamberg notes that, "psychiatrists would diagnose women with depression and then, eventually psychiatrists would begin to assume that women were more depressed than men due to the fact that the patients that were examined by the psychiatrists were women and they had similar symptoms.
 As for the men, they were diagnosed with drug or alcohol problems and they were thrown out of the study."
 There is a suggestion that assumptions regarding gender specific behavioral characteristics can lead to a diagnostic system which is biased.
 The issue of gender bias with regard to Diagnostic and Statistical Manual of Mental Disorders (DSM) personality disorder criteria has been controversial and widely debated.
 The fourth DSM (4th ed., text revision; DSM–IV–TR; American Psychiatric Association, 2000) makes no explicit statement regarding gender bias among the ten personality disorders (PDs), but it does state that six PDs (antisocial, narcissistic, obsessive-compulsive, paranoid, schizotypal, schizoid) are more frequently found in men.
 Three others (borderline, histrionic, dependent) are more frequent in women.
 Avoidant is equally common in men and women.